-ABSTRACT.
-We propose and evaluate antichain algorithms to solve the universality and language inclusion problems for nondeterministic Büchi automata, and the emptiness problem for alternating Büchi automata.
-To obtain those algorithms, we establish the existence of simulation pre-orders that can be exploited to efficiently evaluate fixed points on the automata defined during the complementation step (that we keep implicit in our approach).
-We evaluate the performance of the algorithm to check the universality of Büchi automata using the random automaton model recently proposed by Tabakov and Vardi.
+Abstract.
+We propose and evaluate new algorithms to support the automatabased approach to model-checking: algorithms to solve the universality and language inclusion problems for nondeterministic Büchi automata.
+To obtain those new algorithms, we establish the existence of pre-orders that can be exploited to efficiently evaluate fixed points on the automata defined during the complementation step (that we keep implicit in our approach).
+We evaluate the performance of our new algorithm to check for universality of Büchi automata experimentally using the random automaton model recently proposed by Tabakov and Vardi.
 We show that on the difficult instances of this probabilistic model, our algorithm outperforms the standard ones by several orders of magnitude.
+This work is an extension to the infinite words case of new algorithms for the finite words case that we and co-authors have presented in a recent paper [DDHR06].